Want to attract remote workers, home buyers, shoppers and visitors to your locality?

 Based on proven results from our living lab in Dún Laoghaire town since we got started in 2016 we believe there is a three step process to achieving a Digital First Community in your locality.

-Step 2 - With lots of different actions, resources and skills needed to activate the digital growth agenda for your locality in a sustainable, long term way we found the best way to achieve this was a single entity which we call a Digital Growth Hub.
+Phase 2 - With lots of different actions, resources and skills needed to activate the digital growth agenda for your locality in a sustainable, long term way we found the best way to achieve this was a single entity which we call a Digital Growth Hub.
+For more see - https://www.digitalhq.ie/how-digital-growth-hubs-work

-Step 3 - If we want more sustainable jobs in our local communities we need more traditional and innovation driven businesses scaling successfully through digital.
+Phase 3 - If we want more sustainable jobs in our local communities we need more traditional and innovation driven businesses scaling successfully through digital.
 That is the purpose of our Digital Growth Mindset programme.
+For more see - https://www.digitalhq.ie/digital-productivity-and-growth-for-small-businesses

 Why become a Digital First Community?

-The primary goal of becoming a Digital First Community is to attract visitors, shoppers, home buyers and workers to your locality by creating synergy between your locality, your traditional small businesses and innovation driven businesses as well as local community groups and social enterprises.
+The primary goal of becoming a Digital First Community is to attract remote knowledge workers, home buyers, shoppers and visitors to your locality by creating synergy between your locality, your traditional small businesses and innovation driven businesses as well as local community groups and social enterprises.

 To achieve the benefits of ’Digital First Communities’ in terms of increased footfall, lower property vacancies, high quality of life and new sustainable jobs, localities need to digitally project their area as vibrant and attractive locations in which innovation-driven SMEs can thrive.